CRU Consulting is the group's management consultancy arm and focuses on three main practice areas:

 Infrastructure / Power

-The resource industries require significant infrastructure and are often major power consumers (particularly the aluminium industry) and CRU Strategies has completed numerous projects for electricity generators and rail / shipping companies.
+The resource industries require significant infrastructure and are often major power consumers (particularly the aluminium industry) and CRU Consulting has completed numerous projects for electricity generators and rail / shipping companies.

 Understanding how to develop contracts and the mitigation of counterparty risk is a valued service for these companies who are exposing themselves to commodity price risk.